-Sometimes offering a thrill-a-minute, others gradually escalating the tension until it was almost too much to bear, the decade’s best thrillers each found a different way to grab our attention and hold it tight.
-As part of Flicks’ Best of the Decade coverage, here are the top 20 thrillers from the past 10 years, as chosen by the writers at Flicks.
+Sometimes offering a thrill-a-minute, others gradually escalating the tension until it was almost too much to bear, last decade’s best thrillers each found a different way to grab our attention and hold it tight.
+As part of Flicks’ best of last decade coverage, here are the top 20 thrillers from the past 10 years, as chosen by the writers at Flicks.

 Acting royalty Helen Mirren leads this bunker room thriller—alongside Aaron Paul, Barkhad Abdi and the late Alan Rickman—as the head of a drone operation presented with a rare opportunity to take out key targets.
 Matters become morally murky, however, when an innocent bystander comes within the blast radius.

 “It all adds up to a classy, thrilling and seriously nail-biting experience.” -PAUL CASSERLY, FLICKS

 Nominated for the Palme d’Or, Emily Blunt leads this crime thriller from director Denis Villeneuve (before he did Arrival) and screenwriter Taylor Sheridan (before he wrote Hell or High Water).
 As new recruit Kate, Blunt perfectly measures idealism with determination as her character weaves through the morally-tangled anti-cartel task force.
 In pinpoint contrast, Benicio Del Toro’s trigger-happy renegade proved so frightening and compelling, Sheridan wrote him a sequel.